ivantcholakov/codeigniter-base-model/README.md

 $search_list = $this->products->get_many_by();  // get_many_by() without parameters.

 var_dump($search_list);

+// This was the "hackish" way.
+See below for an improved version of this example.
 ```
 * The methods insert(), insert_many(), update(), update_many(), update_by(), update_many_by(), update_all() accept additional boolean parameter $escape.
 Use it wisely.
 An example: